Full Name: Chlamydia Pneumoniae IgM ELISA Kit

 - Washing Buffer (20x Conc.).

-The minimum detection sensitivity level of IgM class antibodies against Chlamydia pneumoniae using current human Chlamydia pneumoniae-IgM ELISA kit was to a diagn.
+The minimum detection sensitivity level of human IgM class antibodies to Chlamydia pneumoniae using current Chlamydia pneumoniae IgM ELISA kit was to a diagn.
 83.3%.
 The dynamic range for this assay is to a specific cut-off point.

 – Equivocal: 9 – 11 U